-All incidents and accidents were recorded on an electronic system which are reviewed and audited by the manager, to ensure follow up of any outstanding actions, and the SEHSCT governance department.
+Incidents and accidents were recorded on an electronic system which is reviewed and audited by the manager, and the NHSCT's governance department.
 There were systems in place to ensure that notifiable events were investigated and reported to RQIA or other relevant bodies appropriately.